apache/kvrocks-website/community/create-a-release.md

 GnuPG needs to construct a user ID to identify your key.

-Real name: Hulk Lin               # input your name Email address: hulk@apache.org    # input your emal
+Real name: Hulk Lin               # input your name Email address: hulk@apache.org    # input your email
 Comment:                          # input some annotations, optional You selected this USER-ID:
     "Hulk <hulk@apache.org>"